 Adopt proposed transition plan.

-These rule changes will help support deployment of 802.11ac in the band, and should be adopted immediately.
+These rule changes will help support deployment of IEEE 802.11ac in the band and should be adopted immediately.
 There was no dissent regarding the Commission’s plan to add 5825-5850 MHz to the U-NII rules.
 Enabling devices to use the full range of U-NII-3 spectrum is a significant benefit, and one that the Commission could confer early.
-Adopting the minimum bandwidth constraint across all bands, an idea supported by one commenter, helps ensure that the 5 GHz spectrum will be a good place for U-NII devices, which utlize broad channels.
+Adopting the minimum bandwidth constraint across all bands, an idea supported by one commenter, helps ensure that the 5 GHz spectrum will be a good place for U-NII devices, which utilize broad channels.
 Changing the measurement bandwidth in 15.407(a)(5) to 1 megahertz received broad support and should also be adopted.
-Similarly, retention of the peak-to-averge ratio limit contained in 15.407(a)(6) received unanimous support.
+Similarly, retention of the peak-to-average ratio limit contained in 15.407(a)(6) received unanimous support.
 There were no objections to adopting the miscellaneous rule changes proposed in the Notice, and there was broad support for the FCC’s suggested transition rule.
 In addition, commenters also suggested that after the two year period for permissive changes expires, the Commission should allow manufacturers to make only one permissive change – to upgrade software to reflect the revised Bin 1.
 These proposed rule changes are for the most part, unopposed, and the Commission should adopt them immediately.

 DFS and the evolution of master devices